Connect with others who understand.

 Important Lifestyle Changes

-You can take steps to improve your overall health and quality of life.
+By taking a few small steps, you can improve your overall health and quality of life.
 Lifestyle changes can boost your sense of well-being and improve your psoriasis symptoms.
-According to the American Academy of Dermatology Association, some of the most important lifestyle changes you can make include:
+The American Academy of Dermatology recommends:

-• Maintaining a healthy weight to improve treatment outcomes and reduce the risk of cardiovascular disease, diabetes, and liver disease
+• Maintaining a healthy weight — This can also help improve treatment outcomes and reduce the risk of cardiovascular disease, diabetes, and liver disease.

-• Getting regular exercise to improve your physical and mental health and reduce the risk of cardiovascular disease and other comorbidities
+• Exercising regularly — Doing so improves your physical and mental health and reduces the risk of cardiovascular disease and other comorbidities

-Talk to your health care team if you need help making lifestyle changes.
-They can provide referrals to dietitians, physical therapists, and mental health professionals.
+If you need help making lifestyle changes, talk to your healthcare team.
+They can connect you with dietitians, physical therapists, and mental health professionals.

 Talk With Others Who Understand

 Do you have questions about psoriasis and life expectancy?
+Have you developed comorbidities while living with this skin condition?
 Share your experiences or questions in the comments below, or start a conversation by posting on your Activities page.

 References